 Now, let me get back to So Frenchy So Chic’s charm: it’s Australian inventiveness.
 Melbournians are a cosmopolitan bunch, a city of letters and the arts.
 So Frenchy is akin to a wonderful dressup party where our denizens interpret provincial chic with a good dose of hipster op-shop diving.
 “What?
 This little old gingham jumpsuit with matching chapeau?”
 I love it – there’s so much great people watching … plus the addition of superb French musical acts from a variety of categories.
 It’s quirky, it’s gauche, it’s self-aware, it’s playful, it is family-friendly … in short, it’s the kind of festival I’ve got time for.
 Stereosonic?
 Big Day Out?
 I’m more of a So Frenchy So Chic kind of femme.

 As Brittany and I wandered from the Renault enclosure around the Werribee Mansion’s gardens, we lazed by the lake and watched modern ‘Mirandas’ explore the grottoes, parasols in hand.
 Lilting music floated over the water, the sun warmed our bones, families fed the ducks … this was a moment we both recall as idyllic.

 Chanteuse Emilie Simon as headline act.
 A vista from the wide balcony of the Mansion.

 The biggest of baisses grandes to the team at Soda Communications – thankyou to Chriss, Madi and Zoe for your hospitality.
-Also, thankyou to Renault Australia for including Ruby Slipper in the merveillieux SFSC 2015.
+Also, thankyou to Renault Australia for including Ruby Assembly in the merveillieux SFSC 2015.
 A fine way to start the year.